SherG/cool-iron/blog/quit-facebook.md

 Where precision or nuance in fact-checking and 'intervention' is missing the results are censorship or suppression of speech nonetheless.

-Indeed, taking on the mantle of "fact checker" is a tall order, and requires, among other things, a thorough understanding of related multiple contexts; the nature, current state of, and history of contrarian positions among scientists and academics including in research papers; and ab understanding of game theory and complex systems science.
+Indeed, taking on the mantle of "fact checker" is a tall order, and requires, among other things, for each topic, a thorough grasp of related and multiple contexts; the nature, current state of, and history of contrarian positions among scientists and academics including in research papers; and an understanding of game theory and complex systems science.
 It also requires a precise understanding of what <em>isn't known</em> and therefore can't be "fact-checked."

 And it requires an understanding of the one speaking: of their history, and style of, or propensity for, satire and dry humor, for example.

-The potential to chill speech should be of particular concern to mainstream media, who are neck-deep in Facebook fact-checking.
+The potential to chill speech should be of deep concern to mainstream media, who are neck-deep in Facebook fact-checking.
 After all, they're well-versed in instances where the government has <a href="https://www.mtsu.edu/first-amendment/article/897/chilling-effect" target="blank">chilled speech</a>.

 ## Busybodies Push Facebook Into the Strait of Messina